Punktum-dk/epp-service-specification/README.md

 ## The .dk Registry in Brief

-DK Hostmaster is the registry for the ccTLD for Denmark (dk), with DK Hostmaster maintaining the central DNS registry.
+Punktum dk is the registry for the ccTLD for Denmark (dk), with Punktum dk maintaining the central DNS registry.

 The legislation and registry model utilized in Denmark imposes some limitations compared to the general scope of the EPP protocol.
 These limitations are described in detail below in the chapter entitled Implementation Limitations, and these are explained further in the command descriptions where the single commands deviate from the EPP standard specification.
 In addition to limitations and deviations in the mentioned sections, a few others have been implemented to support DNS registration under Danish legislation, these are described in detail under the individual commands where relevant.

-DK Hostmaster offer two administration models, please see [the complete description of the concept][CONCEPT] of the administration models offered by DK Hostmaster A/S for details.
+Punktum dk offer two administration models, please see [the complete description of the concept][CONCEPT] of the administration models offered by Punktum dk A/S for details.

 In brief the two models are:

-- Registrar managed, where the registrar takes the administrative role of the domain name and administers the assets with DK Hostmaster "registrar management"
+- Registrar managed, where the registrar takes the administrative role of the domain name and administers the assets with Punktum dk "registrar management"
-- Registrant managed, where the registrant administers the assets directly with DK Hostmaster, also referred to as: "registrant management"
+- Registrant managed, where the registrant administers the assets directly with Punktum dk, also referred to as: "registrant management"

 The EPP service is the same, but the capabilities and business roles vary depending on choice of administrative model.
 This is described in detail under the different commands and outlined in: